damien-dupre/dcu-r-tutorials/slides/slide_02_01.md

 Code written in the tidyverse style is much easier to read, and is more consistent than base R (e.g. the first argument of almost every tidyverse function is the data frame on which it acts, which allows us to make heavy use of something called “piping”).
 Base R, on the other hand, has a somewhat inconsistent mish-mash of function and argument styles.

 The people that make up the tidyverse community are amazing.
-Much of the initial efforts of the tidyverse creator: Hadley Wickham, but these days there are a huge number of people who contribute to, maintain, and develop the tidyverse.
+Much of the initial efforts stem from the tidyverse creator: Hadley Wickham, but these days there are a huge number of people who contribute to, maintain, and develop the tidyverse.
 The tidyverse is open-source and collaborative (which means that you - yes you - could contribute to it if you wanted to), and is hosted on the tidyverse github: https://github.com/tidyverse.

 <img src="https://tidyverse.tidyverse.org/articles/tidyverse-logo.png?raw=true" width="30%">